hl2/hl2.dev/content/docs/hl2-panorama/rest-api/index.md

 A tool we use extensively at hl2 is [Postman](https://www.getpostman.com/).
 It allows us to manage our hl2 Panorama instances via their REST API through an intuitive interface.

 Since version `v6.6`, it's now possible to import an OpenAPI v3.0 descriptor via file, url, or by directly entering JSON or YAML as raw text from the Import button within the Postman App (See [Postman Supports OpenAPI 3.0](https://blog.getpostman.com/2018/12/11/postman-supports-openapi-3-0/)).
-So, you just have to paste https://raw.githubusercontent.com/hl2/hl2-panorama-openapi/master/openapi/spec.json in the import dialog of the Postman App.
+So, you just have to paste https://raw.githubusercontent.com/hl2/hl2-panorama-openapi/master/openapi/spec.json into the import dialog of the Postman App.

 {{< page-resource "screen-1.png" >}}